justin-robinson/ImgurWallpaper/README.md

 ImgurWallpaper
 ==============
-Downloads wallpapers from imgur galleries in bulk
+Downloads wallpapers from imgur galleries in bulk.
+Wallpapers are downloaded to a "walls" folder in your "My Pictures" folder.

+ProTip:  Check "Download all" and watch the magic.
+You can do this everytime and it will only download new/missing wallpapers

 ##Run